metabase/metabase/docs/databases/users-roles-privileges.md

 # Database users, roles, and privileges

-We recommend creating a `metabase` user with the following roles:
+We recommend creating a `metabase` database user with the following database roles:

 - [`analytics` for read access](#minimum-database-privileges) to any schemas or tables used for analysis.
 - Optional [`metabase_actions` for write access](#privileges-to-enable-actions) to tables used for Metabase actions.